 Digital technologies have the potential to confer a competitive advantage by reconfiguring the organization to capitalize on existing core competencies or develop new ones.
 Consequently, digital transformation is inherently tied to strategic shifts in the business model resulting from the integration of digital technologies.
 In pursuit of digital transformation, firms actively seek and implement innovations in their business models (Verhoef et al., 2021).

 Figure 9: Flow model of digital transformation

 Source: Created on behalf of IU, based on Verhoef et al. 2021.

-Self-Check-Questions
+Self-Check Questions

 Name three stages of digital transformation

 Digitization, digitalization, digital transformation

 Summary